Red Lodge Museum, Bristol: Great Oak Room

-The Small Oak Room and Bedroom
+Small Oak Room and bedroom

-The Small Oak Room and Bedroom are contemporary with the Great Oak Room but much less richly panelled.
-The Bedroom has the moulded plaster ceiling upon which the knot garden's design is based.
-The common layout of Tudor rooms in an apartment with people travelling from most public to most intimate suggests that the Great Oak Room was the most public room whilst the Small Oak Room and Bedroom were more private antechambers, possibly bedrooms and cabinets.
+The Small Oak Room and the bedroom are contemporary with the Great Oak Room but much less richly panelled.
+The bedroom has the moulded plaster ceiling upon which the knot garden's design is based.
+The common layout of Tudor rooms in an apartment with people travelling from most public to most intimate suggests that the Great Oak Room was the most public room whilst the Small Oak Room and bedroom were more private antechambers, possibly bedrooms and cabinets.

-The Print Room
+Print Room

 The Print Room is part of the 18th-century extension of the Lodge and has been renovated by the museum to look like a typical Print Room of the period.
 The collection of tiles around the fireplace, examples of marquetry and parquetry in the furniture and the ‘japanned’ grandfather clock represent the fashion of the early eighteenth century.

-The Mary Carpenter Room
+Mary Carpenter Room

 The Mary Carpenter Room contains a display of the history of the Red Lodge as a school, a painting by the "Bristol Savages" of Mary Carpenter with her first pupil, a photo of Mary Carpenter, and Mary Carpenter's Broadwood piano, bought for the house in 1845.

-The Staircase
+Staircase

 The grand Georgian staircase and landing display portraits of notable people linked with the house – John and Mary Henley, Robert Yeamans, Robert Poyntz, Florence Poulett, William Herbert, the Third Earl of Pembroke, and Col. Adrian Scrope.
 The staircase was designed with as many windows as possible and nobly proportioned, with a grand chandelier to illuminate Mary Henley and her guests as they processed into the Reception Room.